superpoweredSDK/Low-Latency-Android-iOS-Linux-Windows-tvOS-macOS-Interactive-Audio-Platform/README.md

 1. Create a new project in Android Studio.
 2. Create the jni folder inside the project&#39;s folder: app/src/main/jni
-3. Copy the contents of the following files from one of the example projects: gradle/wrapper/gradle-wrapper.properties, local.properties, build.gradle, app/build.gradle, app/src/main/jni/CMakeLists.txt
+3. Copy the contents of the following files from one of the example projects: gradle/wrapper/gradle-wrapper.properties, build.gradle, app/build.gradle, app/src/main/jni/CMakeLists.txt
 4. Open build.gradle (Module: app), and change the applicationId